-Finally, and in collaboration with Ben Anderson and Steve Graham on a project funded by the ESRC on contemporary emergency planning practices, and Barry Godfrey and David Cox on the emergence of emergency regulations and practices during the bombing of Liverpool during the Second World War, funded by the Leverhulme Trust, this final area of work has questioned the nature of threat and how risks are governed in complex and contingent societies.
-Working quite closely with today’s and yesterday’s emergency planning legislation, practices and practitioners, this research has argued that we should be complicating debates over a ‘state of exception’ by adding important empirical insight into the evolving modes and logics of governance which seek to prepare for catastrophe.
+In collaboration with Ben Anderson and Steve Graham on a project funded by the ESRC on contemporary emergency planning practices, and Barry Godfrey and David Cox on the emergence of emergency regulations and practices during the bombing of Liverpool during the Second World War, funded by the Leverhulme Trust, this final area of work has questioned the nature of threat and how risks are governed in complex and contingent societies.
+Working quite closely with today’s and yesterday’s emergency planning legislation, practices and practitioners, this research has argued that we should be complicating debates over a ‘state of exception’ by adding important empirical insight into the evolving modes and logics of governance which seek to prepare for uncertain and dangerous futures.
 This work has argued that we should take seriously the ways in which people and populations experience security and its practices that plan and prepare for the future, as well as the very ‘life’ of security - how the objects, materials and things of security, are not so easily enrolled into its systems, exceeding their grasp and comprehension.
 A special issue of Theory, Culture and Society on Governing Emergencies will be published in early 2015, whilst a book on governing the Liverpool Blitz titled, Protecting the Population is due to be completed soon with Bloomsbury.

-My Philip Leverhulme Prize is enabling me to bring together these interests into a sustained study of Evacuation, particularly focusing on how evacuation mobilities are governed and lived.
+My Philip Leverhulme Prize has enabled me to bring together these interests into a sustained study of Evacuation, particularly focusing on how evacuation mobilities are governed and lived.
 This project explores how evacuation has emerged as a governmental technology, focusing especially on the 20th century development of the term, concept and practice.
 I am currently working on a long-term book project based on this research.

 I currently supervise a range of extraordinary PhD students.
 Their work ranges from airports and artistic practice to the geopolitics of video games, from the politics of the search algorithm to the mobilities of jogging.
 I would be interested to hear from prospective students interested in projects that relate to:

 - Verticality and the volumetric; airpower; aerial and subterranean spatialities